section-engineering-education/engineering-education/content/articles/how-to-regulate-sessions-with-redis/index.md

 <!--more-->
 Redis is used for short-lived data in our applications, where it's often used in sessions or web page headcounts.

-By using in-memory database, we don't need to have large data sets, instead we use small pieces of data that allow us to store the data in the machine's memory, and not disk's memory.
+By using an in-memory database, we don't need to have large data sets, instead, we use small pieces of data that allow us to store the data in the machine's memory, and not disk's memory.

 Redis is a key-value store that is similar to how we handle objects in JavaScript.
-Several languages and frameworks uses Redis including Python, and backend JavaScript frameworks like Node.js.
+Several languages and frameworks use Redis including Python, and backend JavaScript frameworks like Node.js.

-In this tutorial, we will be regulating session using Redis with Node.js.
+In this tutorial, we will be regulating sessions using Redis with Node.js.

 ### Prerequisites
 To understand this lesson, you should be familiar with the following: